We're excited to launch a permanent collection of stories for our community to share.

 Talking to your children about cancer is never easy, but it’s essential.
 With honesty, support, and reassurance, you can help your child understand and cope with your diagnosis while strengthening your bond as a family.

-Your generosity allows us to offer Camp Kesem and all other year-round services free of charge, so any child dealing with a parent’s cancer can begin to heal, regardless of their economic situation.
+Your generosity allows us to offer Camp Kesem and all other programs and year-round services free of charge, so any child dealing with a parent’s cancer can begin to heal, regardless of their economic situation.

 There are so many ways to give.
 Donations help Kesem change lives!
 You can help by participating in fundraising; donating through planned giving, donor-advised funds, or stock donations; attending or sponsoring an event; or shopping at our store.
 With your support, we can ensure that more children impacted by a parent’s cancer can feel joy, hope, and the magic that is Kesem.